Kaysims/Grip-Club/README.md

 * Code Institute members :
     * [Kera Cudmore](https://github.com/kera-cudmore/readme-examples#inserting-images) - Used to help me write/understand how to do my readme along with Kera's Bully-Book-Club project.
-    * [Mike Ralph](https://github.com/MikeR94/CI-Project-Portfolio-1) - Used to help me understand how to write my readme.
+    * [Mike Ralph](https://github.com/MikeR94/CI-Project-Portfolio-1) - Used to help me understand how to write/understand/layout my readme.

 ### Media :
-* [Pixels](https://www.pexels.com/)  - all images come from this site.
+* [Pixels](https://www.pexels.com/)  - All images come from this site.
 * [Imageresizer](https://imageresizer.com/) - Used to re-size images.
-* [Tiny Ping](https://tinypng.com/) - Used to compress images for the readme.
+* [Tiny Ping](https://tinypng.com/) - Used to compress images for the site and readme.

 ### Acknowledgments :
 This site is my first Code Institute project using CSS and HTML.
 I would like to thank my mentor Gareth McGirr, the slack code institute community for their help and support.
 Also I would like to thank the Youtube coding community, as their videos helped me develop a greater understanding of CSS and responsive design.
 Building Grip club has helped me put into practise the content from code institute course, but also develop further knowledge on designing, building and testing a responsive website.